 Comprising Lots 109 - 205 in the Sale of American Paintings, Furniture & Decorative Arts

 Featuring Works by American Artist Guy Pène du Bois

-On Wednesday, April 5, 2017 at 10am, Doyle will auction property from the collection of award-winning costume designer Willa Kim and her husband, writer and illustrator William Pène du Bois, son of the prominent American artist Guy Pène du Bois.
-The collection comprises lots 109 through 205 of the sale of American Paintings, Furniture & Decorative Arts.
-Among the highlights are furniture, decorations, mechanical toys, costume jewelry and paintings, including an extensive group of works by Guy Pène du Bois, some of which will be offered in future sales.
+On April 5, 2017, Doyle auctioned property from the collection of award-winning costume designer Willa Kim and her husband, writer and illustrator William Pène du Bois, son of the prominent American artist Guy Pène du Bois.
+The collection comprised lots 109 through 205 of the sale of American Paintings, Furniture & Decorative Arts.
+Among the highlights are furniture, decorations, mechanical toys, costume jewelry and paintings, including numerous works by Guy Pène du Bois.

 Willa Kim (1917-2016)

 The daughter of Korean immigrants, Wullah Mei Ok Kim (she later changed the spelling to Willa) grew up in Los Angeles and dreamed of becoming a fashion illustrator and painter.
 After graduating from Belmont High School, where she was an art editor of the yearbook, she studied art at Los Angeles City College and received a scholarship to the Chouinard Art Institute (now the California Institute of the Arts, CalArts).